 So, what is so special about this Android Box, I hear you ask?
 Well, The Dreamlink T3 is not your traditional Android Box with just the basic functionality of connecting to the internet.
 It was designed especially keeping people like myself in mind who have cut the cord on cable and are looking for a seamless IPTV experience.

-With IPTV being a comparatively new technology at this stage and the levels of adoptions being still deficient among consumers, companies generally have not invested much into research and development for them.
+With IPTV being a comparatively new technology at this stage and the levels of adoption being still deficient among consumers, companies generally have not invested much into research and development for them.
 The Dreamlink T3 is an upgrade to one of the most highly rated Dreamlink T2, which should, in theory, make it the best IPTV box available on the market.

 What’s Included In Dreamlink T3 Box?